wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 **Features**

-* Use the WordPress Media Library to upload or select images
+* Use the WordPress 3.5 Media Uploader to upload or select images
-* NEW - Make images click through to a link
+* Make images click through to a link
 * Choose from three different smooth transitions
 * Set a transition speed
 * Drag & drop to order images in whichever way you like